South Panuke Wilderness Area extends from Highway 103, near Chester, north, to Panuke Lake.

 These lands are part of a traditional Mi’kmaq travel route between the Bay of Fundy and Atlantic coast.
 The area continues to be used for hunting and fishing today.
 Visitors can still follow traditional canoe routes and old portages, and overnight at secluded beach campsites.
 Much of the area is accessible from major forestry roads, as well as the Chester Connection Rails-to-Trails.

 The boat launches at the southern ends of Timber, Panuke and Connaught lakes may be accessed by vehicle.
-Neither these lakes or the roads to these boat launches are part of the wilderness area, so activities here are not regulated by the Wilderness Areas Protection Act.
+Neither these lakes nor the roads to these boat launches are part of the wilderness area.

 A 7 km section of off-highway vehicle trail passes through the wilderness area, along old forest access roads between Canaan and Timber Lake.
 This section of trail is managed by the All-terrain Vehicle Association of Nova Scotia (ATVANS) under an agreement with Nova Scotia Environment.
 Bicycle use is also permitted on this trail.

-One Crown campsite lease is lcoated within the wilderness area.
+One campsite lease is located within the wilderness area.

 A transmission line operated by Nova Scotia Power Inc. just north of Highway 103 is not within the wilderness area.